Skip to main contentSkip to main content

 Alexander Albon — 2020 season

-Alexander Albon's 2020 season with Red Bull Racing was defined by the challenge of consistently matching Max Verstappen's pace, culminating in two podium finishes but ultimately leading to his replacement.
+Alexander Albon's 2020 Formula 1 season at Red Bull Racing was characterized by the challenge of consistently matching his teammate's pace, punctuated by two hard-fought podium finishes.

 • 2020